cpsiotdata/cpsiotdata.github.io/index.md

 terms of data collection, validation, analysis, inference making.
 These additional data allow for new efforts to develop novel models for traffic behavior at different geographical locations and time points, as well as what factors are consequential human driving behavior.
 At the same time, there is a growing need for automated applications to be fair, secure, and resilient.
-Participants in the workshop will exchange ideas on these and allied topics, including data science and open-source data sets for smart cities, decision making for smart cities, design of intelligent systems in smart cities, and challenges in deployment, equity and fairness in smart cities, and security and privacy in AI for cities.
+Participants in the workshop will exchange ideas on these and allied topics, including data science and open-source data sets for smart cities, decision making for smart cities, design of intelligent systems in smart cities, and challenges in deployment, equity, and fairness in smart cities, and security and privacy in AI for cities.

 ## Scope